VaibhavPandit-09/fly/Build.md

 3. `mvn clean package` (no warnings beyond Maven/Guava deprecation).
 4. Copy `target/cdf-1.0-SNAPSHOT-all.jar` to `flyctl-all.jar` (the name used by the installers).
 5. Verify the shaded JAR launches with `--help` on Linux/macOS/Windows.
+6. Exercise the update path (`fly --update`) on at least one platform.
-6. Publish artifacts or copy to distribution channel (see `docs/installer-setup.md` for details).
+7. Publish artifacts or copy to distribution channel (see `docs/installer-setup.md` for details).

 ---